Restaurant Calculations: Financial Metrics Every Restaurateur Should Track to Outperform the Competition

 How to Increase Average Check Value

-To increase average check values, find ways to encourage patrons to spend more on higher-priced entrees or add non-entree choices like drinks, appetizers or alcohol.
-Many restaurants were able to offset some of their losses at the height of the pandemic by selling cocktails to go.
-Some lawmakers are considering whether to make off-premise alcohol sales legal permanently, potentially providing a new revenue stream for operators.
+To increase average check values, find ways to encourage guests to spend more on higher-priced entrees or add non-entree choices like drinks, appetizers, or alcohol.

-How BBI’s Financial Intelligence Helps You Track the Most Important Restaurant Calculations
+How GuestXM Financial Intelligence Helps You Track the Most Important Restaurant Calculations

 With so much data flowing through your business, it’s important to use tools that automate data collection and make it easy for you to understand the story the data tells.
-Top-performing restaurants rely on BBI’s Financial Intelligence solution to track the metrics that matter most to their business.
-High-volume restaurants use Financial Intelligence to benchmark their performance across the industry, their competition or geographic area.
+Top-performing restaurants rely on GuestXM’s Market Intelligence solution to track the metrics that matter most to their business.
+High-volume restaurants use Market Intelligence to benchmark their performance across the industry, their competition, or geographic area.

 Track Key Restaurant Performance Metrics

-BBI’s Financial Intelligence solution allows you to track sales, traffic, sales per labor hour, PPA, food, beverage, dine-in, to-go, catering, banquet, drive-thru, delivery and daypart data.
+GuestXM’s Financial Intelligence solution allows you to track sales, traffic, sales per labor hour, per person average (PPA), food, beverage, dine-in, to-go, catering, banquet, drive-through, delivery, and daypart data.
 It gives you context around the raw numbers.
-You can gauge whether your restaurant is doing particularly well, or if it’s actually the market doing well overall.
+You can gauge whether your restaurant is doing particularly well or whether it’s the market doing well overall.
 And with that context, you can make better decisions.

 How We Collect Restaurant Data